CwbhX/Jamais-Vu/README.md

 ==========

 A work-in-progress improvement on Will Drevo's [Dejavu](https://github.com/worldveil/dejavu) python library for use at [WJRH](http://wjrh.org) at Lafayette College.

 The goals of this improvement is to:
-- Flesh out the programme's features
+- Flesh out the programme's features such as integration with [Teal](https://github.com/wjrh/Teal)
 - Add a significant more amount of information about songs
-- GPU acceleration via CUDA
+- GPU acceleration via CUDA (This is pretty much done!)

 View the progress of Jamaisvu which I occasionally write about [here](http://clement.nyc).

 ## Installation and Dependencies:

-- numpy
+- Numpy
-- scipy
+- Scipy
-- pycuda
+- Pycuda
-- pyfft
+- AcoustID
-- mysql
+- Mysql
-- pymsgbox
+- Mysql-config
-- pyyaml
+- Spotipy
-- pydub
+- Pymsgbox
-- pyaudio
+- Pydub
-- matplotlib
+- Pyaudio (also portaudio19-dev)
-- reikna
+- Reikna
-- scikit-cuda
+- Scikit-cuda

 ## Setup